PlainsightAI/legacy-docs/rules.md

 #### outside_landmark

 Description:
-	This is a predicate that allows you to evaluate whether or not a device event is outside of a given landmark.
+	This predicate allows you to evaluate whether or not a device event is outside of a given landmark.
 To specify multiple landmarks, you can join together multiple predicates with an operator.

+Fields:
+* type - "outside landmark"
+* landmarkId - ID of the landmark to compare the device's location against

+The following example checks if the device is outside the landmark.

 Example:
 ```json